Android - Support Library Tutorial

-When you develop an app on a latest version of android like 4.0 and you also want it to run on those devices which are running older versions of android like 3.2 e.t.c. you can't do that until you add backward compatability to your code.
+When you develop an app on a latest version of android like 5.x and you also want it to run on those devices which are running older versions of android like 3.2 e.t.c. you can't do that until you add backward compatibility to your code.

 Including the Support Libraries in your Android project is considered a best practice for application developers, depending on the range of platform versions your app is targeting and the APIs that it uses.